ryouchinsa/sam-cpp-macos/README.md

 ## Segment Anything CPP Wrapper for macOS

 This code is originated from [Segment Anything CPP Wrapper](https://github.com/dinglufe/segment-anything-cpp-wrapper) and implemented on macOS app [RectLabel](https://rectlabel.com).
-We customized the original code so that getMask() uses the previous mask result called as low_res_logits and retain the previous mask array for undo/redo actions.
+We customized the original code so that getMask() uses the previous mask result and retain the previous mask array for undo/redo actions.

 ![sam](https://github.com/ryouchinsa/sam-cpp-macos/assets/1954306/8d41873d-c61c-43c6-a433-51fb5cd594c1)